 We own multiple websites and have customers who have only purchased from one of them.
 We started sending out postcards 30 days after customers place orders with any of our websites.
 These postcards thank them for their purchase and display our other websites as well.
 It’s actually converted into new sales for us on those other websites that our customers didn’t even know about.
 And the nice thing is that it’s all done through an app and is totally automated, and each send is less than $1.
 You really can’t beat that for the extra exposure.

 Jesse Weinberg at Global Yodel Media Group

 Everyone loves press.
 Create a roundup blog post compiling 25 thought leaders in your industry.
 Find people you admire, people doing innovative things, people you look up to and even the best of your competitors.
-Include a short synopsis of them, their work and what they are doing that is unique and inspiring.
+Include a short synopsis of them, their work and what they’re doing that is unique and inspiring.
 Include a link to their Twitter handle.

-Comment Below: Which channels bring the most website traffic for you right now?
+Comment below: Which channels bring the most website traffic for you right now?